-Date When Celebrated : Always August 4 th
+Date When Celebrated : This holiday is always observed on August 4

 U.S. Coast Guard Day honors the military branch that protects our waters and shorelines.
 The U.S. Defense Department suggests that this day is largely an internal celebration for all Coast Guard personnel and their families, past and present.
 But, we'd like to encourage everyone to honor the brave members of this important branch of the military.

 Celebrate U.S. Coast Guard Day by learning more about the responsibilities and functions of the U.S. Coast Guard.
 They are now playing an even more extensive role in Homeland Security to protect our country.

 We salute Coast Guard personnel today and every day.
 We hope you do, too.